-Acting - Classical follows the development of theatrical art from its earliest ritual roots to the birth of naturalism:
+The Classical course follows the development of the theatrical art from its earliest ritual roots to the birth of naturalism:

 Indicative course content includes:

-First intensive (September – October), the ensemble principle is nurtured through practical work on the chorus of ancient Greek tragedy (with examination of several different choric styles), neutral mask and intensive physical and vocal training.
+In the first four-week intensive (September – October), the ensemble principle is nurtured through practical work on the chorus of ancient Greek tragedy (with examination of several different choric styles), neutral mask and intensive physical and vocal training.
 Accompanying seminars address Aristotelian theory of tragedy and the social and political discourses of ancient Greek drama.
 Regular voice and movement training continues throughout the course.

-Second intensive (March – April), you will perform a fully-supported public production of a Shakespeare, Renaissance or other appropriate play, integrating your work-to-date, in chorus, clowning, acting and characterisation, movement and voice.
+In the second intensive (March – April), you will rehearse and perform in a fully-supported production of a Shakespeare, Renaissance or other appropriate play, integrating your work-to-date, in chorus, clowning, acting and characterisation, movement and voice.

-Third studio (April – June), examines the revolution of the realist and expressionist theatres in the 19th and early 20th centuries and their contemporary legacy.
+In the third studio (April – June), the course examines the revolution of the realist and expressionist theatres in the 19th and early 20th centuries, and their contemporary legacy.
 Underpinning classes are the theories on narrative and character of Stanislavski and his successors.
 You can choose to work on scenes from a wide range of realist, expressionist and proto-naturalist plays (such as those by Chekhov, Ibsen, Strindberg, Brecht, Büchner, Williams, O’Neill or Shaw).
-During this term, you will also perform in an industry showcase at Central, or a professional venue, in collaboration with students on the Contemporary course.
+During this term, you will also perform in an industry showcase at Central or a professional venue together with students from the Contemporary course.

 Applicants will normally have either undertaken conservatoire training, have professional acting experience, or have a degree in the broad field of performance and drama studies.
 Students from other disciplines may be considered if you have sufficient experience of theatre.
 An offer will normally only be made after audition and interview, and you may also be required to take part in a short practical workshop and/or submit a short piece of written work.